-Getanewsletter has features that helps you create and send newsletters like:
+Get a Newsletter has features that help you create and send newsletters like:

-- Photobank where you can save your images that you want to insert
+- Photobank where you can save the images that you want to insert

 - Scheduling tool to send your newsletters

-Talking to people who are in charge of newsletters for their church, I learnt that some churches send weekly newsletters and some monthly.
+Talking to people who are in charge of newsletters for their churches, I learned that some churches send weekly newsletters and some monthly ones.
 Others opt for quarterly, that is every three months.